 Hoddle's status as a player made the English want to like him as a manager, but in that capacity he was a joke.
 He got Chelsea to the FA Cup Final in 1994, and Tottenham to the 2002 League Cup Final, but he was unable to consummate the hype and lead either of his former clubs to glory.
 In between, he managed the England national team to an ignominious crash out of the 1998 World Cup at the first knockout round, and his evangelism, his reliance on (not an affair with) "faith healer" Eileen Drury, and his remarks that the disabled were "being punished for sins in a former life" -- which would seem to conflict with the tenets of Christianity -- led to his sacking.
 He also failed as manager of Southampton, Swindon Town and Wolverhampton Wanderers, his last managing job, in 2006.

 In 2008 he established a soccer academy, not in his native England but in Spain.
 He said he had received 26 management offers since then but has had to turn them all down "until the academy is able to run itself."
-In 2014, he joined the staff of another whacked-out London football personality, Harry Redknapp, at West London club Queens Park Rangers, but left the club in February 2015 when Redknapp also did.
-He's now a pundit for BT Sport (British Telecom).
+But this past year, he joined the staff of another whacked-out London football personality, Harry Redknapp, at West London club Queens Park Rangers.

 Tony Cascarino, a former Chelsea teammate, has said Hoddle was "completely besotted with himself.
 If he had been an ice cream, he would have licked himself."

 October 27, 1960: Trying to jump ahead of the National League‚ the American League admits Los Angeles and Minneapolis to the League, with plans to have the new clubs begin competition in 1961 in the new 10-team league.